 C&R have a long history in the application of statistical analyses and numerical programming to research problems.
 We provide our clients with practical outputs, including characterisation assessments, spatial products and predictive models.

 The diverse statistical techniques we use in research include cluster analysis, regression, correlation, principal component analysis (PCA) and artificial neural networks (ANNs).
 Our approach enables us to extract important information from the data, allowing for more efficient and effective data interpretation.
 Our experience spans multiple disciplines, including geochemical studies, catchment classification and flood risk analyses.
-In particular, C&R recognises the efficiency inherent in the numerical model building of ANNs, and we adapt their consideration of nonlinearity to our advantage when we apply ANNs in natural systems.
+In particular, C&R recognise the efficiency inherent in the numerical model building of ANNs, and we adapt their consideration of nonlinearity to our advantage when we apply ANNs in natural systems.
 We recently provided clients with estimates of coal quality based on ANN results, and used ANNs to explore causal relationships between climate drivers and extreme weather events in Australia at both regional and national scales.

 C&R also have expertise in applying programming software (including GNU Octave, R and Excel) to complex data sets and analyses.
 We regularly provide our clients with solutions using Excel functions and Visual Basic for Applications (VBA), producing database management tools and predictive models.